Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Function Fields

 Then

 Suppose the divisor $D$ is given by

 Then $|w|_p \le q^{\lambda_p}$ for $w \in \LL(D)$, and thus

 To emulate the analysis from Sections~\ref{section:coppersmith} and~\ref{section:polycop}, we would like to find $X \in \OO_S$ such that $v_p(X) = -\lambda_p$ for all $p \in S$.
 However, such an element does not always exist.
 Instead, we will construct an element with the desired valuations at all but one point in $S$.
-This approach is a special case of the strong approximation theorem (Theorem~1.6.5 in \cite{stichtenoth} or Theorem~6.13 in \cite{rosen}), but as we need only a weaker conclusion and must consider computational feasibility, we will give a direct proof.
+This approach is a special case of the strong approximation theorem (Theorem~1.6.5 in \cite{stichtenoth} or Theorem~6.13 in \cite{rosen}), but as we need only a weaker conclusion and must consider computational feasibility, we will give a direct proof along the same lines as Lemma~\ref{lemma:equalval}.

 \begin{lemma} Suppose $q \ge 2|S|$.
 Then for any point $p_0 \in S$ and each divisor $\sum_{p \in S} \mu_p p$ satisfying $\sum_{p \in S} \mu_p \ge 0$ and $\mu_{p_0}=0$, there exists an element $X \in \OO_S$ such that $v_p(X) = -\mu_p$ for all $p \in S \setminus \{p_0\}$, and $v_{p_0}(X) = -2g$, where $g$ is the genus of $\XX$.
 Furthermore, we can construct such an $X$ in probabilistic polynomial time. \end{lemma}